-In addition, we have created Spotify and Apple playlists for The Bluestack Way having all the same great material, but with the addition of music to enhance the experience.
-Look out for our Donegal’s Hallowed Sites playlist on Spotify or Apple if you enjoy this one.
+In addition, we have a created dedicated Spotify playlist for The Bluestack Way having all the same great material, but with the addition of music to enhance the experience.
+Look out for our Donegal’s Hallowed Sites playlist on Spotify if you enjoy this guide.

 - If you enjoyed this free guide, please share it on social media and if feeling extra generous, write a review in Tripadvisor.
 Thanks!

 - If you enjoyed the Way, please let like-minded walkers know about the Way’s many wonders, both aesthetically and culturally.

 - Have a great time – we wish you safe walking, good weather and an abundance of happy memories.